The Importance of Data Context

 Kennedy et al. (2016)

-Which power imbalances have led to silences in the dataset or data that is
+Which power imbalances have led to silences in the dataset or data that are missing altogether?

 Library of Missing Data